Impact AssessmentPressure Impact Factors

 Pressure-impact factors

-Pressure-impact factors are drawn directly from LCIA models (ReCiPe, IW+, GLOBIO).
-Darwin does not develop or adapt these factors: the platform's contribution is the structuring of input pressure data and output impact indicators.
+Pressure-impact factors are drawn directly from third-party LCIA models (ReCiPe 2016, IMPACT World+ v2.1, GLOBIO 4 / IBIF v2).
+Darwin does not develop or adapt these factors itself: the platform's contribution is the structuring of input pressure data and output impact indicators, and the integration of LCIA-specific conventions into a unified pipeline.

 Inputs